 Note - Striping of new files and sub-directories is done per the striping parameter settings of the root directory.
 Once you set striping on the root directory, then, by default, it applies to any new child directories created in that root directory (unless they have their own striping settings).

-25.2.3 Using a Specific Striping Pattern/File Layout for a Single File lfs setstripe creates a file with a given stripe pattern (file layout)
+24.3.2 Using a Specific Striping Pattern/File Layout for a Single File

 To use a specific striping pattern (file layout) for a specific file: